 Both during his life and after his death, Charles Proteus Steinmetz was often referred to as the “Wizard of Schenectady.”
 However, when I looked into his life, most of his famous contributions occurred when he arrived in America, penniless, with no English or practical engineering skills in June of 1889 (he was a political refugee from Germany due to his socialist beliefs), and when he was transferred to Schenectady in February of 1894.

 Nevertheless, I believe that his moniker of “Wizard of Schenectady” was justified, just not in the way that most people think.
-In Schenectady, Steinmetz used his influence to create the first industrial cooperative research institute ever, the first consulting department ever, and the first electrical engineering department that was part of a liberal college in the United States (and was influential towards promoting a rounded EE department in colleges everywhere), and was so influential towards the survival of GE that he was allowed to do whatever he wanted.
+For in Schenectady, Steinmetz used his influence to create the first industrial cooperative research institute ever, the first consulting department ever, the first electrical engineering department that was part of a liberal college in the United States (and was influential towards promoting a rounded EE departments in colleges everywhere), and was so influential towards the survival of GE that he was allowed to do whatever he wanted.
 In a world that compelled conformity, Steinmetz played by his own rules and had a fantastic time doing it.
 Ready to learn about one of the most quirky, delightful and I argue influential engineers of all time?
 Let’s go!

 It is hard not to look at these old photographs, and Steinmetz loved taking photos, including trick photos, without seeing how Steinmetz was always the center of a party.
 Rock climbing, skiing, boating, picnics, bicycle rides, they even tried to fly with what they called the “Mohawk River Aërial Navigation” Club, which was America’s first glider club.
 However, they couldn’t really get any of their prototypes off the ground, Steinmetz said that they made a few jumps but nothing they produced, “could be dignified with the term ‘flight’.”
 Amusingly, Steinmetz managed to make it look like they flew with trick photography.

-What that movie didn’t say is that the reason that Whitney created an independent laboratory for the GE research is that an accident burned down part of the stable that Steinmetz and the research group were using for a laboratory in January of 1901.
-GE research laboratory was the source of many important discoveries over the years and was an inspiration for other research labs, like Bell labs which were created in 1925.
+What that movie didn’t say is that the reason that Whitney created an independent laboratory for the GE research is because an accident burned down part of the stable that Steinmetz and the research group were using for a laboratory in January of 1901.
+GE research laboratory was the source of many important discoveries over the years and was an inspiration for other research labs, like Bell labs that was created in 1925.

 Meanwhile, Steinmetz, who always liked to live communally, became particularly close to a shy young engineer named Joseph LeRoy “Roy” Hayden.
 When Roy Hayden married a woman named Corrine in 1903, Steinmetz invited the newly married couple to live with him.
 In his old photographs with the Berg brothers, Steinmetz labeled them as his family, however, with the Haydens this was finally true and in 1905, Steinmetz formally adopted Roy Hayden.
 The three people (which quickly grew to six with the arrival of Hayden’s three children, Joe, Midge and Billy) lived in bohemian happiness for the rest of Steinmetz’s life.
 One can see the delight and love Steinmetz had for his grandchildren from his photographs of them and their remembrances of their doting grand-daddy.